Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

 ## A `traitlets` usage example

-Below is an excerpt of `IPython` main class [link to code] that defines IPython's `autocall` traitlet.
+Below is an excerpt of [`IPython` main class](https://github.com/ipython/ipython/blob/aa2b54815c55c2f229de8c57e20a757d1b27ffd7/IPython/core/interactiveshell.py#L338-L359)  that defines
+IPython's `autocall` traitlet.
 We'll demonstrate the flexibility of `traitlets` by configuring `autocall` from the command line interface, configuration file, as well as observed dynamically.